rclone/rclone/docs/content/flags.md

       --drive-import-formats string                         Comma separated list of preferred formats for uploading Google docs
+      --drive-keep-revision-forever                         Keep new head revision of each file forever --drive-list-chunk int                                Size of listing chunk 100-1000, 0 to disable (default 1000) --drive-metadata-labels Bits                          Control whether labels should be read or written in metadata (default off)
+      --drive-metadata-owner Bits                           Control whether owner should be read or written in metadata (default read)
+      --drive-metadata-permissions Bits                     Control whether permissions should be read or written in metadata (default off)
-      --drive-keep-revision-forever                         Keep new head revision of each file forever --drive-list-chunk int                                Size of listing chunk 100-1000, 0 to disable (default 1000) --drive-pacer-burst int                               Number of API calls to allow without sleeping (default 100) --drive-pacer-min-sleep Duration                      Minimum time to sleep between API calls (default 100ms) --drive-resource-key string                           Resource key for accessing a link-shared file --drive-root-folder-id string                         ID of the root folder --drive-scope string                                  Scope that rclone should use when requesting access from drive --drive-server-side-across-configs                    Deprecated: use --server-side-across-configs instead
+      --drive-pacer-burst int                               Number of API calls to allow without sleeping (default 100) --drive-pacer-min-sleep Duration                      Minimum time to sleep between API calls (default 100ms) --drive-resource-key string                           Resource key for accessing a link-shared file --drive-root-folder-id string                         ID of the root folder --drive-scope string                                  Comma separated list of scopes that rclone should use when requesting access from drive
+      --drive-server-side-across-configs                    Deprecated: use --server-side-across-configs instead
-      --drive-service-account-credentials string            Service Account Credentials JSON blob --drive-service-account-file string                   Service Account Credentials JSON file path --drive-shared-with-me                                Only show files that are shared with me --drive-size-as-quota                                 Show sizes as storage quota usage, not actual size --drive-skip-checksum-gphotos                         Skip MD5 checksum on Google photos and videos only --drive-skip-dangling-shortcuts                       If set skip dangling shortcut files --drive-skip-gdocs                                    Skip google documents in all listings --drive-skip-shortcuts                                If set skip shortcut files
+      --drive-service-account-credentials string            Service Account Credentials JSON blob --drive-service-account-file string                   Service Account Credentials JSON file path --drive-shared-with-me                                Only show files that are shared with me --drive-show-all-gdocs                                Show all Google Docs including non-exportable ones in listings --drive-size-as-quota                                 Show sizes as storage quota usage, not actual size --drive-skip-checksum-gphotos                         Skip checksums on Google photos and videos only --drive-skip-dangling-shortcuts                       If set skip dangling shortcut files --drive-skip-gdocs                                    Skip google documents in all listings --drive-skip-shortcuts                                If set skip shortcut files